Costa Rica real estate measures differently

 - Beach areas like the Nicoya Peninsula, the North Pacific, and the South Pacific.

 The reason for the size is that the zoning is low density.
 These properties were initially meant for agricultural use, and to make a subdivision of these small farms possible, all lots have to be 7,000 m2 or more extensive.

 In the hardware store

-In the Costa Rican construction industry, you will still find some measurements with the old system and it gets a bit messy here.
-The hardware store will sell you una libra – a pound – of nails or 1 “vara” wood, which is 0.8359 meters, just less than 1 meter, and close to being a yard.
+You will still find some measurements with the old system in the Costa Rican construction industry, and it gets a bit messy here.
+For example, the hardware store will sell you una libra – a pound – of nails or 1 “vara” wood, which is 0.8359 meters, just less than 1 meter, and close to a yard.

-The ceilings in our houses are not 11 or 12 feet high, they are 2 ½ or 3 meters high.
-But the pipes used for electrical wiring are ½ or ¾ inches.
-The water pipes we use are ½, ¾, or 1 inch.
-The length of these pipes is measured in meters.
+The ceilings in our houses are not 11 or 12 feet high; they are 2 ½ or 3 meters high.
+Also, conduit pipes for electrical wiring are ½ or ¾ inches, while water pipes we use are ½, ¾, or 1 inch.
+But the length of all these pipes is measured in meters.
 Go figure.